First year: Learning Communities: Fall

 Honors Curriculum after the First-year Learning Community.

 All Honors students may take Honors seminars after the fall of their first-year.
-All seminars fulfill a Mode of Inquiry.
+Most seminars fulfill a Mode of Inquiry.
 The Honors Program offers seminars that fulfill all of the required Modes of Inquiry.
 See Courses for information about specific seminars.

 Honors seminars are on a two or three-year cycle.
 All are introductory courses with no prerequisites.
 Students may take Honors seminars in any order they choose.